Last updated 05/05/2021

 - information to allow us to process any payment (e.g. bank card details)

-- a photograph or video recording of you
+- a photograph or audio/video recording of you

 In some circumstances we may also collect special category information about you, for example, to ensure participants’ health and safety when taking part in a NCS programme.
 This is information that is considered sensitive and may include: